Dealcraft/Points-system/README.md

 ## Refreshing the data

 For the ease of refreshing data after a interaction with the PTM, you can pass a callback function as the third parameter to the constructor of the PTM Class, which will be called everytime the user changes.
-The callback will be called with the user information as the first parameter and all the available items as the second parameter.
+The callback will be called with the user information as the first parameter, all the available items as the second parameter and the PTM instance as the third parameter.

 ## Types